 Australian red meat producers care for their animals and want to make sure they are healthy and happy.
-That’s why the Australian livestock industry is committed to the ‘Five Domains of Animal Welfare’.
+The provision of good animal wellbeing in the Australian red meat industry is guided by the five domains of animal welfare.

 The Five Domains of Animal Welfare is an internationally recognised standard for optimal animal health and welfare.
 It provides a means of evaluating the welfare of an animal, or group of animals, with a strong focus on mental wellbeing and positive experiences.